 eligibility and the appropriateness of requested accommodations.
 When a student

-does not have helpful documentation, and the DSC cannot determine that a
+does not provide helpful documentation, and the DSC cannot determine that a

-assist the student in identifying resources to aid in getting assessed/evaluated
+will provide the student information on resources to aid in getting assessed/evaluated

 Northeast reserves the right to deny services or accommodations while the receipt of appropriate documentation is pending, if no documentation provided to the DSC suggest there is a disability requiring requested accommodations.

 Disclosure and Confidentiality